ChluNetwork/chlu-marketplace-js/README.md

 Check out the documentation above to see which other options you can pass.

+You can also pass `chlu-ipfs` specific options in the `chluIpfs` object.

 - clone this repository
 - `yarn start -c path/to/your/config.json`
 - your Marketplace is now running